 Graduation Etiquette and Appropriate Decorum

-Norfolk State University will celebrate its 96th Commencement on Saturday, May 9, 2015 at the Norfolk Scope Arena.
+Norfolk State University will celebrate its 97th Commencement on Saturday, December 12, 2015 at the Joseph G. Echols Memorial Hall.
 The academic processional will begin at 9:30 a.m. and the ceremony will immediately follow at 10 a.m.

-All graduates should arrive at the Norfolk Scope Exhibition Hall no later than 8:30 a.m.
+All graduates should arrive at the Joseph G. Echols Memorial Hall no later than 8:30 a.m.
 Full academic regalia (cap, gown, tassel, and hood) is required for those participating in the academic processional.
 Only official academic honor cords, stoles, sashes and/or medallions are permitted.
 This means no sorority/fraternity stoles or other non-academic stoles are allowed to be worn.

 Candidates for bachelor's degrees, please note that the mortarboard should be worn so that it sits parallel with the ground, with the tassel hanging to the right.
 During the ceremony, the officiant will ask you to move the tassel from the right front side of the mortarboard to the left as a mark of the official awarding of the degree.
 Master's and doctor's candidates should wear the caps with the attached tassel hanging to the left.